 Students are strongly encouraged to establish California residency as soon as possible to avoid incurring higher fees from non-resident tuition.
-California residents' tuition is \$6,262.70 per quarter, as opposed to \$11,296.70 for non-residents.
+California residents' tuition is \$6,321.70 for Fall quarter 2022, as opposed to \$11,355.70 for non-residents.
+(There is nominal variability of quarterly costs based on varied GSHIP fees in 2022-23, with Winter ~\$80 less and Spring ~\$10 less than Fall costs.)